vdh-anssi/opc-ua_security/README.md

 > Vincent Cheval, Véronique Cortier and Alexandre Debant.
 "Election Verifiability with ProVerif."
 IEEE 36th Computer Security Foundations Symposium (CSF).
 2023.

 Make sure that the proverif executable is in your path and available from the command line.
-You also need Python 3.11 (or above) with Jinja2 (https://pypi.org/project/Jinja2/), to run the tool "opcua.py", that generates the input files and launch proverif.
+You also need Python 3.11 (or above) with Jinja2 (https://pypi.org/project/Jinja2/), to run the tool "opcua.py", that generates the input files and launches proverif.
- - `$ pip install jinja2`
+ - `$ pip3 install jinja2`

 # To reproduce the automatic attack finding described in the paper

-These experiments have been conducted on a standard laptop with 15 GiB or RAM (except query 3.1.B that requires at least 30 GiB in ECC).
+These experiments have been conducted on a standard laptop with 15 GiB or RAM.

+We provide a script (`$ ./reproduce_attacks.sh`) to launch all the commands below automatically.
+The produced results are stored in the directories `output_xxx` where `xxx` refers to the name of the attack.
+The total time for reproducing all the attacks is about 30 mins.

 §5.1 Race condition for user contexts breaking Agr[S->C]:
  - `$ python3 opcua.py -q "3.1.race" -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, no_leaks" --html`
 "3.1.race" is the initial Agr[S->C] property discussed in the paper.
-`--not_fixed` indicates that the server's thumbprint is not included in ECC mode.
 `-c` specifies the configuration.
 The attack is found and reconstructed in less than 10s, and depicted in the file `output/trace1.pdf`.
 This scenario is very close to the one described in the paper in §5.1 and illustrated in eprint Appendix §C.1, Figure 11.